ashwinmr/docs/main.md

 - Therefore keep the state as close as possible to the component that uses it to prevent unnecessary render of its siblings.
 - A rerender can also be prevented if the child component is a prop (through props or children) and not a regular child.
 - A rerender can also be prevented by memoizing the component.
 Then react only rerenders if the memoized components props change.
-    - In this case the component will rerender if its function props dont use `useCallback`.
+    - In this case the component will rerender if its function props dont use `useCallback`, since a new function is created each time.
+    - The memoization will also fail if the memoized component has a child component since that will be a new object each time.
+To prevent this, even the child component has to be memoized.
+    - Memoization can also fail if a callback has a dependancy that changed.
+So it is good to create callbacks with as few dependancies as possible.
+One way to do this is to use the `setState` function of a dependancy to get the current values of a state instead of directly listing the state as a dependancy.

 ### Update state
 - Do not mutate state for updating.
 Instead clone and set state.